Ebiquity: History

 Oh his retirement in January 2016, Greenlees was replaced as Group CEO by Michael Karg, who joined after 15 years at Publicis Groupe agencies Razorfish and Digitas.
 Karg’s appointment marked a change in direction for Ebiquity, with the company positioning itself as “the left-brain advisor to the CMO”, independent of the media supply chain, and offering more strategic consultancy services.
 In addition to media efficiency through its Media practice, Ebiquity focused more heavily on marketing effectiveness.

 This change of strategic direction manifested itself in both the parts of the business Ebiquity sold on as well as a smaller number of targeted acquisitions.

 In February 2018, Ebiquity announced it planned to sell its advertising intelligence business, a merger of the founding Thomson Intermedia business and the acquired Xtreme Information Services.
 The disposal was subject to a full, two-phase investigation by the U.K. Competition & Markets Authority – Phase 1 to a Statutory Timetable, Phase 2 to an Administrative Timetable – which approved the sale of the business to Nielsen for £26m in November 2019.
 Ebiquity was reported at the time as saying the deal would enable it to accelerate “its ambition of becoming the world's leading independent marketing and media consultancy”.
 During this period of restructuring, the company also sold on its reputation research business, Echo Research, back to its founder.

 Acquisitions established during Karg’s tenure included Digital Balance, an independent digital consultancy business located in Perth, Western Australia (August 2017) and digital media consultancy Digital Decisions (concluded January 2020).
 Digital Decisions CEO Ruben Schreurs has been named Group Chief Product Officer of Ebiquity in November 2020.

 The company underwent a complete rebrand in 2018, and published both a Statement of Independence from the media supply chain and a Code of Conduct for businesses providing independent consultancy advice on marketing effectiveness.

 Karg left Ebiquity in November 2019, and for more than seven months the company’s Chief Financial Officer, Alan Newman, served as interim Chief Executive Officer.
 In April 2020, Ebiquity announced that its new Group Chief Executive Officer would be Nick Waters, joining from ad network Dentsu Aegis and taking charge from 1 July 2020.
 At Dentsu Aegis, Waters had most recently served as the company’s group executive chairman, UK & Ireland, following nine years as CEO of Asia Pacific.

 In March 2022, Ebiquity acquired the Swedish agency selection, media performance measurement and media benchmarking company, MediaPath Network.
 It also acquired the US-based media audit specialist, Media Management Inc.

 In November 2024, Ebiquity appointed Ruben Schreurs as Group Chief Executive Officer, succeeding Nick Waters.
 Schreurs had previously served as Ebiquity's Chief Strategy Officer and Chief Product Officer, roles he assumed after the company's acquisition of Digital Decisions in 2020, a consultancy he founded.
+In January 2026, Schreurs recommitted the business to its Marketing Effectiveness focus, with Ebiquity positioned as an 'independent authority on marketing effectiveness'.